EunoiaC/Checkbox-Questions/README.md

             }
         });
 ```
 DISCLAIMER: The names of the variables may not be correct when you implement this listener into your app.
 All indexes used in this interface start at 1.
+The onAnswerChanged without an ArrayList is used for YesOrNoQuestions and MultipleChoiceQuestions, while the method with an ArrayList is for MultipleAnswerQuestions.